sibellavia/sibellavia.github.io/content/lemon/_index.md

 `lemon` is a general-purpose web server with a clear, human-readable configuration.
 It effortlessly supports both HTTP/1.1 and HTTP/2, automated HTTPS provisioning, and versatile request handling.

-Lemon is under development, and it will be for a long time.
-Enjoy us on our journey.
+`lemon` is under development, and it will be for a long time.
+Enjoy!

-Lemon is Simone Bellavia's side project.

 ## Benchmarks